kaist-cp/memento/README.md

 This is the artifact for the following paper:

+Kyeongmin Cho, Seungmin Jeon, Azalea Raad, Jeehoon Kang.
-Memento: A Framework for Detectable Recoverability in Persistent Memory.
-PLDI 2023.
+*Memento: A Framework for Detectable Recoverability in Persistent Memory.* **PLDI 2023.**

 ## Contributions (paper §1)